Your cart looks a little empty!Continue Shopping

 And then there's our Usual Spritz, a crisp, bubbly, fruity, low-alcohol sparkler, conveniently contained in a can.
 Made with 100% guava juice and 0% added sugar, it clocks in at just 3 grams of natural sugar and 83 calories per serving.
 If it happens to be sold out (hey, with drinks this good, it's bound to happen), simply provide your email address and we'll notify you when our next release is ready.

-You could also create a DIY hard seltzer alternative by combining some of your favorite wine with seltzer water.
+You can also create a DIY hard seltzer alternative by combining some of your favorite wine with seltzer water.
 Consider it your own bespoke spritzer.